 "Kem..." his sister began.

 "Don't give me that look, Isis.
 Nima's pal came through with the name and address of Dace's killer for us, and nobody cares!
 Redflare and the corpbitch just shrug it off and keep playing the who's-in-charge game and analyzing the other bastard's psyche.
 Who gives a damn?
-Let's take the sworm-kisser down and if there's other biz to mop up later than so be it."
+Let's take the sworm-kisser down and if there's other biz to mop up later then so be it."

 His gaze swept back and forth between Nima and Isis, trying to draw them in to what he was saying.